-Asset Category

-Computer equipment and capitalized software

-Buildings and leasehold improvements

-Furniture and other equipment

-3 to 6 Years 3 to 39 Years 3 to 10 Years

-HSNi capitalizes certain qualified costs incurred in connection with the development of internal use software.
-Capitalization of internal use software costs begins when the preliminary project stage is completed; management with the relevant authority authorizes and commits to the funding of the software project; and it is probable that the project will be completed and the software will be used to perform the function intended.
+Asset Category Depreciation Period Computer and broadcast equipment and capitalized software 3 to 6 Years Buildings, leasehold improvements and land improvements 3 to 40 Years Furniture and other equipment 3 to 10 Years probable that the project will be completed and the software will be used to perform the function intended.
 Capitalized internal use software is depreciated on a straight-line basis over the estimated useful life of the software, not to exceed three years.
-Capitalized software costs, net of accumulated amortization, totaled \$25.2 million and \$17.9 million at December 31, 2010 and 2009, respectively, and are included in "Property and equipment, net" in the accompanying consolidated balance sheets.
-Amortization expense related to the capitalized software costs was \$14.7 million, \$13.9 million and \$14.0 million for the years ended December 31, 2010, 2009 and 2008, respectively, and included in depreciation expense in the consolidated statements of operations.
+Capitalized software costs, net of accumulated amortization, totaled \$23.0 million and \$25.2 million at December 31, 2011 and 2010, respectively, and are included in "Property and equipment, net" in the accompanying consolidated balance sheets.
+Amortization expense related to the capitalized software costs was \$13.5 million, \$14.7 million and \$13.9 million for the years ended December 31, 2011, 2010 and 2009, respectively, and included in depreciation expense in the consolidated statements of operations.